mathiasmoeller/eexcessredesign/README.md

 1. Clone the repository
 3. Go to `chrome://extensions/`
 4. Activate developer mode
-5. Click on  `load an unpacked extension` and locate your cloned repo, and select the `eexcessredesign/src` folder
+5. Click on  `load an unpacked extension` and locate your cloned repo, and select the project root folder